-In this guest post from our partner Algolia, Alexandre Popp explores the key considerations for creating a great search experience in a digital era where standards and consumer expectations are set high.
+In this guest post from our partner Algolia, Alexandre Popp explores the key considerations for creating a great site search experience in a digital era where standards and consumer expectations are set high.

-Why search matters
+Why building search matters

 Website search matters.
 Thanks to Amazon, shoppers have come to expect blazing-fast, autosuggest drop-down menus when they make an online search.
 Google, meanwhile, has raised the bar with its super-relevant, as-you-type query suggestions – delivered in a matter of milliseconds.